hoplaahei/hoplaahei.github.io/_posts/2014-05-26-PC-BSD-Installation.md

 ## RELEASE

 This is the only version directly linked from the front page of the main site, and is also the stablest.
 It only receives security updates and bug fixes.
 Software and drivers are not upgraded to the latest versions, so it is not a rolling release.
-The only way to do a full upgrade is to wait for the next release or switch to 'STABLE'.
+The only way to do a full system upgrade is to wait for the next release or switch to 'STABLE'.

 ## STABLE